2026 SPRING CLEAN/CAMP PREP

 On-line Participant List: An online list of participants will be available for participants to view.
 The list will assist event leaders with planning, facilitate ride sharing, and help satisfy the curious.
 The list will include name, city of residence, and phone number.
 To safeguard that information, only registered participants will be able to view the list, and the list will be removed at the end of the event.
 On the registration form, you will have the opportunity to consent or decline having your phone number and/or city included.
 If you do not want your name on the list at all, just email us at troopmitre@gmail.com.
 That request will be honored.

-No fee for Work Weekend!
+No fee for Spring Clean/Camp Prep!

 Meals